 9.4.2.295c.4 Supported EHT-MCS And NSS Set field(#1126)

-The Supported EHT-MCS And NSS Set field indicates the combinations of EHT-MCS 0–13, and number of spatial streams N SS , that a STA supports for reception and the combinations that it supports for transmission.
+The Supported EHT-MCS And NSS Set field indicates the combinations of EHT-MCS 0–13, and number of spatial streams N SS , that a STA supports for reception and the combinations that it supports for transmission according to dot11NumberOfSpatialStreamsImplementeddot11EHTSupportFor320MHzImplemented, dot11FortyMHzOperationImplemented, dot11EightyMHzOperationImplemented, dot11EHTSupportFor320MHzImplemented, dot11EHTTx1024QAMand4096QAMLessThan242ToneRUImplemented,

+dot11EHTRx1024QAMand4096QAMLessThan242ToneRUImplemented, and related EHT PHY MIB parameters.
 The format of the field is shown in Figure 9-788ey (Supported EHT-MCS and NSS Set field format).
 EHT-MCS 14 and 15 can only be combined with a single stream, and are indicated in 9.4.2.295c.1 (General(#1126)) EHT PHY Capabilities Information field..

 36.3.3.2.4 Maximum number of spatial streams in UL MU-MIMO

-The maximum number of spatial streams supported by a STA for SU transmissions is indicated in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element.
+The maximum number of spatial streams supported by a STA for SU transmissions is indicated in the SUPPORTED_EHT_MCS_AND_NSS_SET in the latest PHYCONFIG_VECTOR parameter.